-How to use Photoshop Actions (Just the Basics)
+How to Use and Create Photoshop Actions (Just the Basics)

 This Tip is intended to be a very basic introduction for people wanting to learn how to use actions in Photoshop.